Mike Bickle Is Forever Unfit For Ministry

 First, my point of view.

-I witnessed the goings on among the prophets and the crossover with Mike Bickle’s main church (or churches) and the KC prophets on the one side and the Anaheim Vineyard, on the other side (where I attended).
+I witnessed the goings on among the prophets and the crossover with Mike Bickle’s main church (or churches) and the Kansas City prophets on the one side and the Anaheim Vineyard, on the other side (where I attended).
 But I was never in church leadership or on staff at any time with any Vineyard.
 I was just an observer.

 Let’s begin with a brute fact.

 He should have been in jail, not leading a movement from 1980 onwards.
-But the statute of limitation ran out, to his benefit.
+But the statute of limitation ran out, to his selfish benefit.

 I was surprised to learn that Jones confessed his lust in 1991.
 I had wrongly thought he had gotten in trouble with some women (mother and daughter) at the end of his life, just before he passed away on February 14, 2014.
 Further, a report says Jones told Bickle that Bickle could keep his “anointing” if he did not consummate his sexual escapades.
 Wow.
 If true, a degraded, raunchy spiritual environment.